Andy Clarno, PhD

 1007 W Harrison St

-Andy Clarno is Associate Professor of Sociology and African American Studies and coordinator of the Policing in Chicago Research Group, and Associate Head of Sociology at the University of Illinois at Chicago.
-His research examines racism, capitalism, colonialism, and empire in the early 21 st century, with a focus on racialized policing and struggles for social justice in contexts of extreme inequality.
-Andy teaches courses on globalization, race and ethnicity, policing, and urban sociology.
+Andy Clarno is associate professor of Sociology and Black Studies and coordinator of the Policing in Chicago Research Group, and Associate Head of Sociology at the University of Illinois at Chicago.
+His research examines racism, capitalism, colonialism, and empire in the early 21st century, with a focus on racialized policing and struggles for social justice in contexts of extreme inequality.
+Andy teaches courses on race and ethnicity, global capitalism, policing, and urban sociology.

-Andy’s book, Neoliberal Apartheid (University of Chicago Press 2017), analyzes political, economic, and social transformation in South Africa and Palestine/Israel since 1994.
-In the early 1990s, the South African state was democratized and Black South Africans gained formal legal equality.
-Palestinians, on the other hand, won neither freedom nor equality and Israel remains a settler colonial state.
-Despite these differences, neoliberal (de)colonization has generated similar socio-economic changes in both regions: growing inequality, racialized poverty, and advanced strategies for securing the powerful and policing the racialized poor.
-Neoliberal Apartheid explores these dynamics through an analysis of settler colonialism and racial capitalism.
-It addresses the limitations of liberation in South Africa, highlights the impact of neoliberal restructuring in Palestine/Israel, and argues that a new form of neoliberal apartheid has emerged in both regions.
-Neoliberal Apartheid received distinguished book awards from two sections of the American Sociological Association: the 2018 PEWS Distinguished Book Award from the Political Economy of the World System section and the 2018 Paul Sweezy Book Award from the Marxist Sociology section.
+Andy’s first book, Neoliberal Apartheid (University of Chicago Press 2017), traces the shifting dynamics of racial capitalism and settler colonialism in South Africa and Palestine/Israel over the last 25 years and highlights the relationship between racialized poverty and militarized policing.
+The book addresses the limitations of liberation in South Africa, highlights the impact of neoliberal restructuring in Palestine/Israel, and argues that a new form of "neoliberal apartheid" has emerged in both regions.
+Neoliberal Apartheid received two awards from the American Sociological Association: the PEWS Distinguished Book Award from the Political Economy of the World System section and the Paul Sweezy Book Award from the Marxist Sociology section.

-“Neoliberal Colonization in the West Bank” in Social Problems (Forthcoming)
+“Neoliberal Colonization in the West Bank” in Social Problems (August 2018)